Monica Niculescu: Singles

 In February 2012, she reached the quarterfinal of the Qatar Open in singles event.
 In the second-round she defeated top 10 Vera Zvonareva.
 It was the second career top-10 win for Niculescu.
 Until October 2012, she was losing in the early round at all tournaments.
 She then jumped to the final of the Luxembourg Open for the second year in a row after making four consecutive straight-sets wins.
 She still did not win her first WTA singles title, losing to Venus Williams in the final match.
 The next two weeks, she played at the ITF Circuit as her last two singles tournaments of the year.
-First week, she reached the semifinal of the $100K Poitiers tournament, followed up with title at the $50K+H Open Nantes tournament.
+First week, she reached the semifinal of the $100k Poitiers tournament, followed with the title at the $50k+H Open Nantes.
 In the final, she defeated Yulia Putintseva.

 Niculescu started the 2013 season with the semifinal of the Shenzhen Open.
 Right after that, she came to Australia to play at the Hobart International, where she advanced to the quarterfinals.
 In early March, she won her first WTA singles title at the Brasil Tennis Cup in Florianópolis, after defeating Olga Puchkova in the final.
 A month later, she got to another semifinal at the Monterrey Open.
-By the end of the year, she reached one WTA quarterfinal at the Washington Open.
+By the end of the year, she reached one WTA Tour quarterfinal at the Washington Open.
 In 2013, she suffered first-round losses in all Grand Slam tournaments.

 Niculescu started the year with two back-to-back quarterfinals of the Shenzhen Open and Hobart International.
 At the Australian Open, she reached the third round, after defeating No. 15 Lisicki in the three sets.
 It was first singles Grand Slam win for Niculescu, after making 7 consecutive Grand Slam first round losses.
 In July, she reached the semifinal of the Bucharest Open but lost to her compatriot and No. 3 Simona Halep.
-In September, she won her second career WTA singles title at the Guangzhou Open.
+In September, she won her second career singles title at the Guangzhou Open.
 Niculescu won all matches in straight sets, defeating No. 22 Alizé Cornet in the final.